-Decades ago the science fiction community realized they needed a a group within their fandom to do security work at cons rather than mundane guards and police, and came up with the Dorsai Irregulars.
+Decades ago the science fiction community realized they needed a group within their fandom to do security work at cons rather than mundane guards and police, and came up with the Dorsai Irregulars.
 Could furry produce their own version of the Dorsai?

 Maybe It’s Time for the Furry Irregulars